The future of Bushfield?

 To this end, the Commissioners have organised a Public Consultation Meeting.
 This will be held on Tuesday 13 December, between 2pm and 7pm, at the Middle Brook Centre.

 For further details on the meeting, please see the poster below.
-For background information, take a look at the Winchester City Council website.

 Local People Invited to Shape Future of Bushfield Camp